What is a Funnel Page and How do You Build Your Own?

-Funnel and landing pages allow you to track and analyse page data such as bounce rate, time on page, and page conversion rate.
+Website funnels and landing pages allow you to track and analyse page data such as bounce rate, time on page, and page conversion rate.
 It helps you understand visitor behaviour from the engagement with the various offers on the landing pages because people form an impression within 1/20th of a second.

 Additionally, data tracking helps you run tests and optimisation.
 You can run tests on every element on the page, from the image to font style, and track the results to see what works for your visitors and avoid putting them off.

 How to build your own lead opt-in page

 A great opt-in page understands the buyer persona by identifying the visitors' pain points and challenges, and helps solve them.
 With that in mind, a great landing page optimises the following to fit the buyer persona: